STOLYPIN: Political stalemate leaves battlefield with casting vote

 At present, then, the two sides are too far apart for any meaningful negotiations.
 Zelenskiy cannot and will not accept anything less than a Russian withdrawal from all occupied territories (although in practice it is possible that there may end up being some kind of deal on Crimea), along with reparations.
 Putin cannot and will not at present surrender what he now is claiming is Russian territory.

-Any future peace will thus depend on what happens on the battlefields.
+Any future peace will thus depend on what happens on the battlefield.
 Ukraine may be able to drive back the Russians until it has taken back what has been seized.
-Russia could conceivably manage to stalemate the conflict, though this is looking less likely.
+Russia could conceivably manage to achieve a stalemate in the conflict, though this is looking less likely.

 But we ought not forget the other battlefields, either.
-Sanctions are not having the kind of immediately cataclysmic effects on Russia their boosters predicted, and not are they likely to.
+Sanctions are not having the kind of immediately cataclysmic effects on Russia their promoters predicted, and nor are they likely to.
 Nonetheless, they are stripping the Russian economy of capacity and resilience, which could leave it vulnerable to unexpected shocks.
 Likewise, although at present it looks unlikely, there could be some seismic shifts in the West which lead to a scaling back of support for Ukraine.

 Until something happens to force one side or the other dramatically to revise its demands and expectations, then no talks can bear fruit.